Kangaroo Grass Identification

 High fire tolerance

 Kangaroo grass should be sown at a depth of 5 to 10 mm and no deeper than 20mm below the soil surface.
 Seed may lie dormant in the soil until the correct moisture content is achieved.
 We recommend irregular heavy watering in order to germinate.
-Kangaroo germinate best when subject to wet/dry cycles in weeks following sowing.
+This plant germinate best when subject to wet/dry cycles in weeks following sowing.

 |Sowing rate|| Sow florets at a rate of 30 – 40 kg per hectare